Exploring The BriBri Waterfalls

 Hola 👋

 So, you’ve planned a trip to Puerto Viejo and the Caribbean Coast of Costa Rica.
 Now it’s time to fill the trip with some fun activities and there one fact that no one can deny.
 Waterfalls are epic.
-Visiting the BriBri Waterfalls is a great partial-day activity.
-This short guide will explain how to get there, what to expect, and what to avoid.
+Visiting the BriBri Waterfalls is a great partial-day activity that you can easily do on your own without a tour.
+This quick guide will explain how to get there, what to expect, and what to avoid.
 Let’s Go!

 Catarata Ma-cu a.k.a BriBri Sparkling Waterfall